-This 2024 update considered if adjustments were required to some of the objectives and strategies to reflect changes in the community's aspirations and broader demographic, economic, policy and societal trends.
+This 2024 update has taken into consideration whether adjustments were required to some of the Objectives and Strategies to reflect changes in the community's aspirations and broader demographic, economic, policy and societal trends.

 This update has not involved an overhaul of the Plan.
-Rather, it has reaffirmed the high-level strategic direction of the Council through the format of a progress review, intended to confirm the continued relevance of the Objectives and Strategies.
+Rather, it has reaffirmed the high-level strategic direction that the Council is taking through the format of a progress review, intended to confirm the continued relevance of the Objectives and Strategies.

-This update has taken into account trends emerging from 2021 ABS Census data and 2022 Remplan economic data, 2021 Business and Residents Surveys, and national, state and local policy.
+This update has taken into account trends emerging from the 2021 ABS Census data and 2022 Remplan economic data, 2021 Business and Residents Surveys and national, State and local policies.